Energy poverty and cooking: Health impacts

 As of 2023, more than 2.3 billion people in developing countries rely on burning polluting biomass fuels such as wood, dry dung, coal, or kerosene for cooking, which causes harmful household air pollution and also contributes significantly to outdoor air pollution.
 The World Health Organization (WHO) estimates that cooking-related pollution causes 3.8 million annual deaths.
 The Global Burden of Disease study estimated the number of deaths in 2021 at 3.1 million, and the death rate is highest in Africa.
+Household air pollution from polluting cooking practices is associated with a wide range of adverse health outcomes.
+Exposure to fine particulate matter and toxic gases released during combustion has been linked to increased risks of stroke, pneumonia, and chronic respiratory conditions such as chronic obstructive pulmonary disease.
+In addition, exposure during pregnancy is associated with adverse birth outcomes, including low birth weight.

 In traditional cooking facilities, smoke is typically vented into the home rather than through a chimney.
 Solid fuel smoke contains thousands of substances, many of which are hazardous to human health.
 The most well understood of these substances are carbon monoxide (CO); small particulate matter; nitrous oxide; sulfur oxides; a range of volatile organic compounds, including formaldehyde, benzene and 1,3-butadiene; and polycyclic aromatic compounds, such as benzo-a-pyrene, which are thought to have both short and long-term health consequences.

 Exposure to household air pollution (HAP) nearly doubles the risk of childhood pneumonia and is responsible for 45 percent of all pneumonia deaths in children under five years of age.
 Emerging evidence shows that HAP is also a risk factor for cataracts, the leading cause of blindness in lower-middle-income countries, and low birth weight.
 Cooking with open fires or unsafe stoves is a leading cause of burns among women and children in developing countries.